Local Edge Dynamics and Opinion Polarization: Theoretical Results

 \subsection{Edge Swaps}

-Building on the above results, we next consider how $PD(L)$ changes when a disagreeable edge is swapped out for a more agreeable one.
-Our main result is Corollary \ref{cor:main}: if there is a sufficient gap in disagreement across pair $(i,j)$ and pair $(k,\ell)$, then removing edge $(i,j)$ and adding $(k,\ell)$ will strictly increase the polarization + disagreement.
+Building on the above, we next consider how $PD(L)$ changes when a disagreeable edge is swapped out for a more agreeable one.
+Our main result is Cor. \ref{cor:main}: if there is a sufficient gap in disagreement across pair $(i,j)$ and pair $(k,\ell)$, then removing edge $(i,j)$ and adding $(k,\ell)$ will strictly increase the polarization + disagreement.
 Thus, as long as there remain edges in the graph with higher disagreement than non-edges, swapping out disagreeable connections for agreeable ones will drive up $PD(L)$.

-This finding helps explain why when both confirmation bias and friend-of-friend recommendations are present, we see polarization consistently reaching a near maximum.
-In each iteration of our edge dynamics, we remove disagreeable edges, and replace them with friend-of-friend connections.
-Initially, these friend-of-friend connections are somewhat random, but still more agreeable on average than the removed connections.
-As the graph becomes more polarized, disagreement drops.
-The randomly removed edges have lower disagreement than initially.
-At the same time, the recommended friend-of-friend connections tend to be even more agreeable on average, and polarization continues to increase.

-We remark that while our simulations see polarization increasing, our theoretical bounds refer only to the polarization + disagreement.
-Since disagreement usually decreases over time in our simulations, this distinction is unimportant -- an increase in polarization + disagreement typically means an increase in polarization.
-However, understanding this fact formally, and giving theoretical bounds that directly apply to $P(L)$ is a key open question.
+This finding helps explain why a combination of confirmation bias and friend-of-friend recommendations leads to a significant increase in polarization. \begin{lemma}[P+D -- Edge Swap] Consider any unweighted graph Laplacian $L \in \R^{n \times n}$, and let $s,z \in \R^{n}$ be the innate and expressed opinion vectors in the Friedkin-Johnson model.
+Let $E_1$ be the edge Laplacian for edge $(u_1,v_1)$ and $\delta_1= z(u_1)-z(v_1)$.
+Let $E_2$ be the edge Laplacian for edge $(u_2,v_2)$ and $\delta_2= z(u_2)-z(v_2)$.
+Assume that the edge $(u_2,v_2)$ is in the graph corresponding to $L$.
+Let $r_1 = \chi_{1}^T (I+L)^{-1} \chi_{1}$, $r_2 = \chi_{2}^T (I+L)^{-1} \chi_{2}$, and $r_{2,1} = \chi_2^T (L+I+E_1)^{-1}\chi_2$.